yuanqidu/yuanqidu.github.io/_pages/about.md

   * Machine Learning for Discovery

 **News!**
+* 3/22 The sceond [*AI for Science* workshop](http://www.ai4science.net/icml22/) will be hosted together with ICML 2022 (hybrid), stay tuned for more information!
 * 3/22 We have recenlty been working on a new initiative, [*Learning on Graphs conference*](https://logconference.github.io/) along with a stellar list of advisory board members where we aim to advance graph machine learning as a community and emphasize on the review quality!
 Any thoughts are welcome!
 * 12/21 Excited to announce that we (myself, Prof. Adji Bousso Dieng, Prof. Yoon Kim, Dr. Rianne van den berg, Prof. Yoshua Bengio) are hosting the second [*Deep Generative Models for Highly Structured Data workshop*](https://deep-gen-struct.github.io/) with ICLR 2022, welcome to join us (submission deadline has been extended to March 7)!
 * 10/21 [*GraphGT*](https://graphgt.github.io/), the first [*Machine Learning Datasets for Graph Generation and Transformation*](https://graphgt.github.io/), has been accepted in *NeurIPS 2021*.
 Welcome feedback and dataset contribution!